CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Carelessly executing programs that originate from "unsafe" sources can cause considerable harm.
 Malware, for example, can install password-spying programs, Trojan horses, or backdoors on a client, or easily corrupt or erase data.
 Typical sources of such malware are, for example, programs that display themselves as screen savers, virus scanners or other utilities, and are sent by e-mail under fake sender addresses to many recipients.
 Often careless users download programs from the Internet and install them without verification.

 In principle, software should only be installed from well-known sources, especially if it has not been delivered on data carriers but has been downloaded from the internet, for example.
-This is especially true for updates or patches that are typically no longer delivered on disk.
+This is especially true for updates or patches that are usually no longer delivered on disk.
 Most manufacturers and distributors offer cryptographic checksums for this purpose, which allow at least a check of the integrity of a package.
 The checksums are usually published on the (transport encrypted) websites of the manufacturer or sent by (signed) e-mail.
 To verify the integrity of a downloaded program or archive file, the published checksum is then compared to a locally generated checksum by a corresponding program.

 If checksums are offered for a software package, these should be checked before installing the package.